-- Mission Statement: The CanSat mission for this year is to link to sustainability.
-Each team must select an experiment for their CanSat to conduct relating to this (e.g., use of recycled components, use of solar panels etc).
-CanSats will be marked on how well each team has completed their mission. - Each CanSat must include standard sensors to measure altitude and GPS. - Each CanSat must include a back-up tracking system. - Each CanSat must have capability for data acquisition & storage (telemetry). - Each CanSat must be deployable from the launch vehicle. - Each CanSat must have either deploy a permanent recovery device (i.e parachute or streamer) upon release from the launch vehicle or use a COTS altimeter to deploy said recovery device.
-Drift calculations for the CanSat must show that the CanSat will land within 1.5km of the launch site with the forecast winds.
+- Mission Statement: The CanSat mission for this year is to link to AI & Machine Learning.
+Teams are required to develop AI models for satellite imagery, capable of identifying elements on the ground. - Each CanSat must include standard sensors to measure altitude and GPS. - Each CanSat must include a back-up tracking system. - Each CanSat must have capability for data acquisition & storage (telemetry). - Each CanSat must be deployable from the launch vehicle. - Each CanSat must either deploy a permanent recovery device (i.e parachute or streamer) upon release from the launch vehicle or use a COTS altimeter to deploy said recovery device.
+Drift calculations for the CanSat must show that the CanSat will land within 1km of the launch site with the forecast winds.